SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 This is similar to the model used in the previous procedure, but voltage variables are replaced with charge.
 Current flow through the circuit is used as a proxy to calculate the amount of charge accumulated in the capacitor.
 As before, current is measured across a resistor using a digital probe and Logger Pro.

 The amount of current on the capacitor was calculated by taking a Riemann sum of the momentary current measurements.
-In addition, the voltage across the capacitor
+In addition, the voltage measurements across the capacitor were used as another proxy to calculate the amount of charge on the capacitor.

 # Time Constant with Various Components